Ground-breaking Social Care People Plan Framework urges action not words from Prime Minister

 Social care sector unites alongside former health ministers and industry experts to make recommendations for seismic social care workforce reform after Government says “incredibly proud” of care workers but does nothing

-Pressure is growing on Government to publish proposals for social care workforce reform as a coalition of cross-party politicians and cross-sector social care representative bodies and experts put forward recommendations for a complete overhaul of the sector to bring it on a par with the NHS.
+Pressure is growing on Government to publish proposals for social care workforce reform as a coalition of cross-party politicians and cross-sector social care representative bodies and experts put forward recommendations for a complete overhaul of the sector to bring it on par with the NHS.
 It follows reports of yet another delay to reform with a high-level meeting between the PM and Chancellor deferred.

 The Future Social Care Coalition (FSCC), which is backed by six former health and social care ministers – including Andy Burnham, former Secretary of State for Health and Mayor of Greater Manchester; Sir Norman Lamb, former Minister of State for Community and Social Care; Alistair Burt, former Minister of State for Community and Social Care – has today launched a Social Care People Plan Framework which puts forward 12 consensus recommendations to Government.

-The Coalition is urging the Government turn fine words about an undervalued and underpaid workforce of 1.5million into positive actions so they are properly respected and rewarded.
+The Coalition is urging the Government to turn fine words about an undervalued and underpaid workforce of 1.5 million into positive actions so they are properly respected and rewarded.
 Only very recently did Minister for Care Helen Whately MP state: “I am incredibly proud of all our health and care staff, and recognise their extraordinary commitment, working day and night and putting our care and safety at the centre of everything they do.
 They work tirelessly to support the most vulnerable in our society, and this pandemic has made clear that as a nation we are indebted to their selfless dedication.”

-The Coalition point out that so far no action has been taken by the Government in England and care workers in England did not even get the £500 bonus paid in Scotland and Wales.
+The Coalition pointed out that so far no action has been taken by the Government in England and care workers in England did not even get the £500 bonus paid in Scotland and Wales.

 The FSCC’s Social Care People Plan Framework has the backing of 25 individuals and organisations including bodies that represent employers, trade unions and those who draw on social care and support.
-It is a cross-party and cross sector, consensus call for Government to act now to get social care done and broker a fair deal for the social care workforce.
+It is a cross-party and cross-sector, consensus call for Government to act now to get social care done and broker a fair deal for the social care workforce.

-Christina McAnea, Chair of the Future Social Care Coalition and UNISON general secretary, said:
+Christina McAnea, Chair of the Future Social Care Coalition and UNISON General Secretary, said:

 “Social care is the forgotten frontline of the pandemic.
-There’s been a multitude of promises from government on reform, but absolutely no tangible plans.
+There’s been a multitude of promises from the government on reform, but absolutely no tangible plans.